Amazing Black & White Conversions

 We use a multi-step process using tools from several photo editing software suites to achieve results reminiscent of the darkroom magic of Ansel Adams and other masters of the darkroom.
 We can make even uninteresting pictures into something worthy of exhibition.
 Below is an example of what we can do.
 The difference is striking, making an original color shot taken on an overcast day into a black-and-white image that comes alive when printed on a fine art paper.

 Original Color Photo

 The starting point (above) is a straight picture as taken by Mark Brown with a Nikon D850 camera, featuring a wrecked blue boat in a mountain river.
 It was made on an overcast day and the colors are extremely muted.
 We have deliberately chosen this image as a particularly difficult challenge, to prove that even apparently poor candidates can be transformed into amazing black-and-white pictures worthy to be proudly displayed.

 Straight Photoshop B&W Conversion

-For comparison, we used the grayscale feature in Photoshop to convert the image into a monochrome file in Photoshop.
+For comparison, we used the grayscale feature in Photoshop to convert the image into a monochrome file.
 The result shown above is about what you would expect – a b&w version of the image that has most of the problems of the color original.
 There is no detail in the sky and trees and mountains are almost silhouettes.
 One would not think this is a candidate for a fine art print.
 But we can do much better than just a simple conversion.
 Look at the example below to show what our expertise and conversion protocols can achieve.